grupo-jocaagura/jocaaguraarchetype/example/README.md

-# example
+# jocaagura archetype

-A new Flutter project.
+Un proyecto transversal para desarrollo de las aplicaciones transversales

-## Getting Started
+## jocaaguraApp

 This project is a starting point for a Flutter application.